icg-gravwaves/lisa_premerger_paper/Sensitive_Distance_Plot/README.md

 To keep this averaging consistent for the different PSDs, and if we use parallelization, we use the same random seed for every mass and time point where this is calculated.
 As a result the sky points will remain consistent.

 ## How to recreate the figure
-As the first part of generating this figure, the `sensitive_time_distance.sh` script supplied was run on the [SCIAMA supercomputer](https://sciama.icg.port.ac.uk/).

-To run this, we use
+To run this, we use the command

 ```
 python ./sensitive_time_distance.py \